6 Different Types of Chainsaws + Buying Guide

 In contrast, rear-handle chainsaws are mostly used by professionals and homeowners because the rear handle gives the user more control over the saw.

-Therefore, if your work deals with cutting up wood logs, trimming tree branches, felling trees, chopping firewood, and other cutting jobs performed on the ground, rear handle saws are for you.
+So, if you’re dealing with tasks like cutting up wood logs, trimming tree branches, felling trees, or chopping firewood—essentially any cutting job performed on the ground—then I recommend rear handle saws for you.

 Uses of Chainsaws